| |

 Why You’ll Like making applesauce With Skins in the instant pot:

-• super easy – you literally just core and chop up the apples, press the button and let the instant pot do it’s thing!
+You literally just core and chop up the apples, press the button and let the instant pot do it’s thing.
+No peeling involved!

-• takes 8 minutes of cooking time – after the pressure builds up in the instant pot, it takes 8 minutes of cooking time to completely soften the apples.
+After the pressure builds up in the instant pot, it just takes 8 minutes of cooking time to completely soften the apples.

-What You Need To Make Applesauce With skins in the Instant Pot:
+What You Need To Make Homemade Instant Pot Applesauce With skins On:

 ingredients

-• apples – any apples will work for making homemade applesauce, but tart and sweet apple varieties are best.
+apples – any variety of apples will work for making homemade applesauce, but tart and sweet apples are best.

-How To Make Applesauce With skins in the Instant Pot:
+How To Make no peel applesauce in the Instant Pot:

 an instant pot full of chopped apples with the skins on and ground cinnamon on top

-pressure cook – Replace the lid with the vent open.
+Pressure Cook – Replace the lid with the pressure release valve open.
 Secure the lid and close the vent.
 Set the instant pot to cook on high pressure for 8 minutes.

 an instant pot full of cooked chopped apples with the skins on and ground cinnamon on top

-mash – When the steam has finished releasing, open the lid and mash the apples with the back of a wooden spoon.
+Mash – When the steam has finished releasing, open the lid and mash the apples with the back of a wooden spoon or potato masher.
 For a smooth applesauce, blend with an immersion blender.

 an instant pot full of blended applesauce with an immersion blender in it